Hidden Costs of EV Ownership: Maintenance and Insurance

 Case 2: The Individual Commuter An owner of a Polestar 2 in Seattle faced a $2,200 insurance quote.
 By bundling with home insurance and installing a Level 2 Smart Charger (ChargePoint Home Flex) that provided data logs to the insurer proving "safe charging habits," the premium was reduced by $450 annually.
 The owner also opted for 19-inch wheels instead of 20-inch performance wheels, which lowered the replacement cost of tires by $400 per set while improving ride quality and range.

-Brakes Service calipers in "salt belt" states to prevent seizing from disuse.
-Prevents $800 premature rotor replacement.
+Brakes Service calipers in salt belt states.
+Prevents $800 rotor replacement.

 One of the most expensive mistakes is ignoring the 12V battery.
 Almost all EVs still use a standard 12V lead-acid or lithium-ion battery to power the computers and lights.
 When this battery dies, the entire car "bricks," even if the main high-voltage pack is full.
 Replacing this proactively every 3–4 years for $200 avoids a $500 specialized towing fee to a service center.